INRIA/scikit-learn-mooc/README.md

 ![](images/check_env-2.png)

-Although not required, we also recommend you to update the required Python packages to their latest versions to ensure best compatibility with the teaching material.
+Although not required, we also recommend you to update the scikit-learn the latest release version to ensure best compatibility with the teaching material.
 Please upgrade already installed packages by executing

-- `pip install [package-name] --upgrade`
+- `pip install --no-deps --upgrade [package-name]`
 - or `conda update [package-name]`

+Depending on how you installed ``scikit-learn``.

 Data Downloads